 Depending on what type of asset you’re looking for, there’s a variety of listings platforms that allow you to search for real estate owned (REO) or bank-owned commercial assets.

-Below is a list of potential REO and banked-owned listings platforms to help you find repossessed commercial assets…
+Below is a list of potential REO and banked-owned listings platforms to help you find repossessed commercial assets:

-Search by city, state, zip code or listing ID, and explore auction and foreclosure information.
+Search by city, state, zip code, or listing ID, and explore auction and foreclosure information.

 Individual Banking Sites

-Searching on these websites makes it easy to find distressed properties and deal directly with banks or lenders who own them.
+Searching on these websites makes it easy to find distressed properties and deal directly with the banks or lenders who own them.